uc-cdis/cloud-automation/tf_files/aws/modules/eks/README.md

    These outputs are also saved into a file in the terraform space.
 You can access it by running `gen3 cd`, there is a `<commons-name>_output_eks` folder which contains the files in question.

-* `iam-serviceaccount` should only be used with EKS 1.13+, if you are running 1.12 or bellow, you must upgrade first, also you won't be able to enable on the same run when you are upgrading.
+* `iam-serviceaccount` should only be used with EKS 1.13+, if you are running 1.12 or bellow, you must upgrade first.
+Additionally, you won't be able to enable on the same run where you are upgrading.
 Upgrade must come first.